 Upon entering the library mention that you are participant of the Global Game Jam and mention your name if you do not have a Northeastern ID.
 The library staff members and security should have your name listed.
+Please bring an ID to proof your identity.
 If you encounter any problems, please contact the organizer.

 Information for guest & visitor parking at Northeastern can be found here.
 Two parking possibilities exist: the Renaissance Park Garage and the Gainsborough Garage.
 A map of all parking facilities, including these, can be found here.

 The library has several computers you can make use of and that include important development software such as the Adobe products and Autodesk (for a complete overview of the software, see here).
-However, no software can be installed on these computers and the computers log you out after 5 minutes (!) of inactivity, making the computers especially difficult to use for rendering.
-So keep this in mind.
+For the event I requested some relevant game development software and these should be installed on the computers as well.
+The software installed concerns: Audacity, Github, TortoiseSVN, Processing, Haxeflixel, GameMaker (free version), and Unity (free version).
+No other software can be installed on these computers.
 For this reason, we recommend and urge everyone to bring their own computer/laptop.

 Guests can access the Internet through the NUwave-guest network.
 After accepting the network’s policy you can make use of the Internet.
 Northeastern students and other affiliates can, of course, make use of the NUwave network.